 Officially excited to be officially announcing that Carcanet will publish my debut poetry collection SMOOTHIE this September.

-Beetling away on my new comedy drama series LEGACY for BBCR4 to air in September 2017.
+Beetling away on my new comedy drama series THE INHERITORS for BBCR4 to air in September 2017.

 Thrilled to be represented now by Jessica Cooper at Curtis Brown.
 More here: https://www.curtisbrown.co.uk/client/claudine-toutoungi